7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 #### Azure Virtual Network Peering

-[Azure Virtual Network peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) lets you connect virtual networks in the same or different regions, so resources in both networks can communicate with each other, but are still managed separately.
+[Azure Virtual Network peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) lets you connect Virtual Networks in the same or different regions, so resources in both networks can communicate with each other, but are still managed separately.
 Azure Virtual Network peering does not require downtime for resources, utilizes the Azure infrastructure simplifying and strengthening performance.

-- Regional virtual network peering - Cloud, Public or Govenment Region
+- Regional Virtual Network peering - Cloud, Public or Govenment Region
-- Global virtual network peering
+- Global Virtual Network peering

 You cannot:
 - Peering different Azure Government cloud